Ma! He's Making Eyes at Me: Notable recordings

 Some of the earliest recordings were by The Benson Orchestra of Chicago and Ted Lewis & His Orchestra, both in 1921.
 It was also released by Isham Jones Orchestra in November 1921 as the A-side of "Wabash Blues".
 Later recordings include Dick Robertson & His Orchestra released in December 1939 on Decca Records with the B-side "She Had to Go and Lose It at the Astor".
 Soon after, the Merry Macs made a recording released in February 1940, again on Decca Records, with the B-side as "Breezin' Along with the Breeze", followed by Riley Puckett in October 1940 on Bluebird Records with "Walking My Baby Back Home" as the B-side.

 The Greek-American singer and band leader Johnny Otis had a hit with it, after including it in his album The Greatest Johnny Otis Show featuring Marie Adams on the tune "Ma, He's Making Eyes at Me".
 The single credited to "Johnny Otis & His Orchestra with Marie Adams & The Three Tons of Joy" was released on Capitol Records, and charted in the UK Singles Chart peaking at number 2 in November and December 1957.

 The song became the title track of a similarly titled debut album by child singer Lena Zavaroni, Ma!
 (He's Making Eyes at Me).
 Zavaroni's version was also released as a single in the United Kingdom on Philips Records reaching number 10 on the UK Singles Chart in February 1974.
 Zavaroni, just turning ten, also sang it live on American network television on The Tonight Show hosted by Johnny Carson.
 The song also reached number 91 on the US Billboard Hot 100.
+On the New Zealand Listener charts the track reached number 20.

 The song has been interpreted by many artists, including Billy Eckstine on The Ed Sullivan Show, January 10, 1965, and with Quincy Jones Orchestra, 1961; Ann-Margret, Tina Arena, Pearl Bailey, Count Basie Orchestra, Eddie Cantor, Carol Channing, Ray Charles, The Ray Conniff Singers, Bing Crosby, Cliff "Ukulele Ike" Edwards, Etta Jones, Oscar Peterson, Annette Funicello, and Al Jolson.
-Tina Arena recorded it on her album Tiny Tina and Little John, Al Hirt on his album Beauty and the Beard, and Yusef Lateef on his album The Three Faces of Yusef Lateef.
+Tina Arena recorded it on her album Tiny Tina and Little John, Al Hirt on his album Beauty and the Beard, Connie Francis on her album A New Kind of Connie..., and Yusef Lateef on his album The Three Faces of Yusef Lateef.